shanejansen/touchstone/README.md

  * `TS_{MOCK_NAME}_URL` - Complete URL where the mock is running.
  * `TS_{MOCK_NAME}_USERNAME` - Username for authenticating with the mock.
  * `TS_{MOCK_NAME}_PASSWORD` - Password for authenticating with the mock.

+## Testing Non-Services (Executables)
+Touchstone can also be used to test non-service based applications.
+This includes applications that can be invoked via the command line like Spark jobs, for example.